judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-03-08-ouro-preto-brazil-travel-guide.markdown

 Probably the most beautiful pieces are the local handicrafts made of stone. **The Soapstone market** is down the hill to the east from the Praca Tiradentes.
 This open-air market is full of local artisans selling beautiful handcrafted soapstone and wood art pieces.
 I bought an amazing stone chess set here, but had to leave it behind in Brazil as it did not fit in my luggage!
 I am very sad for that, but I was able to turn it into a great gift for my hosts in Campinas, which made my whole 6-month Brazilian excursion possible.
 And I can’t feel too bad about that!

-{% cloudinary /assets/images/2017/03/ouro-preto-brazil-soapstone-market.jpg alt="Ouro Preto Brazil, Soapstone Market handcrafted plates, Source: Lunna Campos https://flic.kr/p/oWYuEJ" description="" %}
+{% cloudinary /assets/images/2017/03/ouro-preto-brazil-soapstone-market.jpg alt="Ouro Preto Brazil, Soapstone Market handcrafted plates, Source: Lunna Campos https://flic.kr/p/oWYuEJ" %}

 ## In the near from Ouro Preto